 MOURINHO – THE ANTITHESIS TO TIKI-TAKAEmbed from Getty Images

-Perhaps no other manager in the history of world football has been more adept at studying their opposition and turning their strengths into weaknesses as Jose Mourinho.
-Central to Jose Mourinho’s over-arching style of play is the notion of counter-attacking, also known as playing on the break.
+Perhaps no other manager in the history of world football has been more adept at studying their opposition and turning their strengths into weaknesses, as Jose Mourinho.
+Central to Jose Mourinho’s over-arching style of play is the notion of counter-attacking, also known as playing on the break and quick attacking transitions.
 Instead of maintaining the bulk of possession, Jose Mourinho sides often set up to deny space and shut down their opposition.
-Whether it was with FC Porto, Chelsea, Inter Milan, Real Madrid or Manchester United, Mourinho has always deployed the same over-arching methodologies.
+Throughout his time across Europe at FC Porto, Chelsea, Inter Milan, Real Madrid, Manchester United and now Tottenham Hotspur, Mourinho has always deployed the same over-arching methodologies.

 For perhaps the greatest example of Mourinho’s tactics of playing on the break, we revert back to Chelsea’s 2-0 victory over Liverpool in that historic 2014 game in which Steven Gerrard’s title hopes literally slipped away from him.
 In this title-deciding game, Liverpool completely and utterly dominated possession (73%).
 But Chelsea were so defensively organized and compact that Liverpool couldn’t help but rely on Steven Gerrard shots from deep.
 Nine of Liverpool’s twenty-six total attempts in the match came from the Englishman, who was desperate to make up for his early mistake that Demba Ba pounced on and converted.
 Many of these shots were blocked and Chelsea played on the break at every opportunity they could.
 In the dying moments, the Blues’ quick counter attack through Willian and Fernando Torres killed off the game and the Blues won 2-0, despite having only 27% of the possession during the game.Embed from Getty Images